ryanzhere/Ryan_Thomas_Philips/README.md

 to aversive cues, usually focus on only one aspect of behavior.
 For example, previous studies have targeted cognitive constructs like working memory (Balderston et al., 2016; Balderston et al., 2017), response inhibition (Grillon et al., 2017), or attention.
 Each of these cognitive processes contributes to decision making, the backbone of motivated behavior.
 I would like to focus on a holistic approach that evaluates many decision-making facets.
+My approach would be to study and model induced anxiety in both healthy volunteers and anxiety patients and examine an array of parameters such as learning rate, exploration vs exploitation parameter, inverse temperature and loss aversion/gain seeking.

 The second related direction is understanding brain networks involved in fear and anxiety, specifically BNST and CeA related fMRI circuits.
 The Bed Nucleus of the Stria Terminalis (BNST or BST) and the Central Amygdala